 tax nature and prior earnings that you have accumulated for retirement.

-401(k) and 403(b) accounts have more restrictive tax withholding rules
+A 401k plan and 403(b) accounts have more restrictive tax withholding

 Depending on your age, income from a deferred compensation plan has lower